Do Dog Cooling Vests Help Summer Dogs?

 Ice water

-As I’ve mentioned a few times but bear mentioning again, never use ice or ice water.
+As I’ve mentioned a few times, but it bears mentioning again, never use ice or ice water.
 It can cause heat stroke, heat exhaustion, or other heat-related illnesses.

 Refrigeration